aeslinger0/sqlsharpener/README.md

     	this.Write(t.TransformText());
     #>

-Right-click on the .tt file and click "Run Custom Tool".
 The generated .cs file will contain a class with functions for all your stored procedures, DTO objects for procedures that return records, and an interface you can used if you use dependency-injection.
+Whenever your database project changes, simply right-click on the .tt file and click "Run Custom Tool" to regenerate the code.

 # Usage